maxime-tournier/maxime-tournier.github.com/notes/cholesky.md

 ## Up-looking Cholesky Factorization

 Now why bother with these lower triangular solves?
-It turns out that the Cholesky factorization can be formulated instead of such triangular solves when expressed in block form:
+It turns out that the Cholesky factorization can be formulated in terms of such triangular solves, when expressed in block form:

 $$
 \mat{L_{11} & 0 \\ l_{12}^T & l_{22}} \mat{L_{11}^T & l_{12} \\ 0 & l_{22}} = \mat{A_{11} & a_{12} \\ a_{12}^T & a_{22}} =